trueos/pcbsd/src-qt5/docs/introduction.rst

 * The initial boot menu has changed on the :file:`PC-BSD10.3-*` boot media.

-* The "Boot to console (Disable X) option has been added to the graphical boot menu.

 * EasyPBI has been removed as it is no longer needed to add meta-data to packages.

 * The "Auto-play optical disks with SMPlayer" checkbox has been added to :menuselection:`Mount Tray --> More Options --> Change Settings`.